-From 2019 students will be able to complete the program part-time by coming to Banz for four weeks per course and then completing reading and papers from their home.
+Students can complete the program part-time by coming to Banz for four weeks per course and then completing reading and papers from their home.
 In the future it is planned to offer some courses at the Port Moresby campus as well.